Rapptz/discord.py/docs/api.rst

     .. attribute:: bug_hunter

         The user is a Bug Hunter.
+    .. attribute:: bug_hunter_level_1

+        The user is a Bug Hunter.

+        .. versionadded:: 2.0
     .. attribute:: mfa_sms

         The user has SMS recovery for Multi Factor Authentication enabled.